About the University

 The Uptown Campus also features the Performing Arts Center — boasting several theatres, recital halls, and rehearsal instructional space — and the University Art Museum, one of the finest regional museums in the Northeast.

 Each of four residence quadrangles on the Uptown Campus house approximately 1,200 students and include eight three-story halls and a 23-story tower.
 Each quadrangle also has lounges, recreation areas and dining facilities.
 Nearby Freedom Apartments has apartment-style living, and Empire Commons provides single-room apartment-style living for 1,200 students.
-Liberty Terrace will provide another 500 new apartment-style beds when it opens in Fall 2012.
+Liberty Terrace opened in Fall 2012 and provides another 500 new apartment-style beds.
 Housing is also available on Alumni Quadrangle, located near the Downtown Campus.

 Other special facilities on the Uptown Campus include a National Weather Service meteorological laboratory, a Computing Center, and a linear accelerator for physics research.
 The hub of student activity is the Campus Center, which will expand by 50,000 square feet in the next few years.
 It currently includes lounges, meeting and dining rooms, a ballroom, a cafeteria, banking facilities, a convenience store, a Barnes & Noble bookstore, and a variety of fast-food eateries.

-Outdoor recreation facilities include lighted tennis courts, basketball and volleyball courts, an all-weather running track, and several multipurpose playing areas.
+Outdoor recreation facilities include lighted tennis courts, basketball and volleyball courts, and several multipurpose playing areas.

 Extending westward and adjacent to the Uptown Campus is the home to the College of Nanoscale Science and Engineering.
 CNSE's Albany NanoTech Complex is a fully-integrated research, development, prototyping, and educational facility.
 Through corporate and governmental investments, the college has built the most advanced research complex of its kind at any university in the world: $14 billion, 800,000 square feet of cutting-edge facilities that attract corporate partners from around the world and offer students a one-of-a-kind undergraduate and graduate academic experience.